This recipe has been such a great hit at our house and there are never any leftovers when I make this!

 2 cups cooked chicken (use rotisserie or leftovers to make this even faster)

-1 can (about 8 ounces) whole kernel corn, drained
+1 can (about 8 oz.) whole kernel corn, drained

-Heat the oven to 400 degrees.
-Mix together the soup, corn and chicken in a 9-inch pie plate.
+Heat the oven to 400 F. Combine the cream of chicken soup, corn and chicken in a 9″ pie plate or other oven-proof dish.

-In a separate bowl, combine the muffin mix, milk and egg.
-Spread the batter over the chicken mixture.
+In a separate mixing bowl, combine the corn muffin mix, milk and egg.
+Whisk until fully combined, then spread the batter over the chicken mixture.